MIRECC Summer 2023 BBQ!

 Contact Dr. Clayson at email@example.com

 Julio earned his Bachelor's degree in 1998 from Universidad Dr. Jose Matias Delgado, El Salvador, as well as a BA in Psychology from California State University- Los Angeles in 2015.
 Julio also obtained in 2004 an additional Associate's degree from the University of Maryland European Division while serving in the U.S. Army.
 As a part of his continuing education he received licensure as a Psychologist Technician from the U.S. Air Force School of Nursing in 2008.
 Julio began involvement in research in 2006, working with the UCLA Division of Geriatrics.
 During his military service, Julio volunteer for the Department of Defense in data collection from clients with PTSD.
-Julio is currently working in the Green Lab; he is a Neuropsych tester on all studies and protocols, the primary coordinator of all fMRI studies, and the Phlebotomist for the Research team.
+Julio is currently working in the Green Lab; he is a study coordinator and the phlebotomist for the Research team.

 Mark earned his Bachelor's of Science degree in 1995 from California Lutheran University.
 He began his involvement with the Green lab as a student volunteer in 1993 working with inpatients at Camarillo State Hospital.
 After graduation, he spent several years as a neuropsych tester on various projects, as well as the administrative coordinator of the Diagnostic & Psychopathology Unit.
 Since 1995, Mark has worked on many studies.
-He is currently the study coordinator for the VTP, COGREM, Social-D, ESAPS, COSE, PIVET & HARP projects, as well as the lab supervisor.
-Additional activities include diagnostic assessment, student training, and personnel staffing.
+He is the lab supervisor and a study coordinator for several projects in the lab.
+Additional activities include diagnostic assessment, staff training, and personnel staffing.